jtdLab/dart_sense_website/src/pages/en/terms.md

     - Price and Service Changes: Prices and services may change.
 Users will be informed about significant changes.
     - Subscription Management: Subscriptions can be managed and cancelled by the user at any time.

+13. Account-Sharing: Sharing account credentials and simultaneous usage by multiple individuals are not allowed and may result in an account ban.
+Our platform requires each account to be used exclusively by a single user to ensure the security and integrity of the services.
+We appreciate your understanding and cooperation in avoiding misuse.

-13. Contact Information: If you have any questions about these terms of use, please contact the operator of DartSense at contact@dartsense.de.
+14. Contact Information: If you have any questions about these terms of use, please contact the operator of DartSense at contact@dartsense.de.